 The fresher a stain is, the easier it is to remove.
 You can follow the same care regime for aniline and pigmented leather, but not all stain removal products are suitable for aniline leather.
 Consult the Product Selection Guide for information on which stain removal products are suitable for your leather type.

 White leather and other light coloured leathers need extra care and protection.
 One of the most common problems associated with light coloured leather is dye transfer.
 Dye transfer is a common problem, it occurs when dyes from fabrics (jeans, cushions, throws etc) transfer to the surface of leather causing a stain.
 It can be very difficult to remove, particularly if it has been allowed build up over time.
 Dyes are designed to be permanent – the stains they cause can also be permanent.
 Regular cleaning and protection products can't adequately protect white leather from dye transfer.
-To keep your light coloured furniture pristine, we recommend that you use the Stay Bright Kit.
-The products in the Stay Bright Kit have been designed specifically to deal with dye transfer.
+To keep your light coloured furniture pristine, we recommend that you use the Light Coloured Leather Care Kit.
+The products in the Light Coloured Leather Care Kit have been designed specifically to deal with dye transfer.